A Shared Restoration Vision for Onetahua

 A major milestone: the predator-proof fence

-One of the biggest steps forward is the construction of a 4km low predator fence across the base of Farewell Spit (along the top of the Old Man Range).
+One of the biggest steps forward this year is the construction of a 4km low predator fence across the base of Farewell Spit (along the top of the Old Man Range).

-HealthPost Nature Trust and Pest Free Onetahua have collaborated to build the fence, which will protect around 2,000 hectares of precious habitat – from the tip of Farewell Spit to the flanks of Pūponga Farm Park.
+HealthPost Nature Trust and Pest Free Onetahua have joined forces to fund and build the fence, which will protect around 2,000 hectares of precious habitat – from the tip of Farewell Spit to the flanks of Pūponga Farm Park.

 Pest Free Onetahua has contributed $250,000 toward the fence construction, made possible through a successful New Zealand Lotteries Commission grant.
 This is a significant investment in the long-term protection of this special place.

-HealthPost Nature Trust have funded the rest of the fence and construction is well underway, with completion expected by mid-2026.
+HealthPost Nature Trust have funded the rest of the fence, through a very successful PledgeMe campaign, and construction is now well underway, with completion expected by mid-2026.

-Once target pest species are removed, this area will become a safe place for the special species that live here, including kiwi and kororā, and it will open up opportunities for other endangered species to be translocated here in the future.
+Once we have removed the target pest species, this area will become a safe place for existing native species, including kiwi and kororā, and it will open up opportunities for other endangered species to be translocated here.

 Importantly, the fence does not restrict public access to Farewell Spit/Pūponga Farm Park.